Santa Rita Pale Ale

 11. Stir your wort mixture vigorously with your sanitized spoon or whisk.

-12. Sprinkle all US-05 yeast into the keg, and screw on the lid.
+12. Sprinkle the US-05 yeast packet into the keg, and screw on the lid.
 Do not stir.

 4. Holding the bottle at an angle, fill each bottle to about 2 inches from the bottle’s top.